 Taylor Park Reservoir Operations

-Taylor Park Reservoir update report using the Mar 1 forecast of 71,000 AF of runoff into Taylor Park Reservoir (72% of average).
+The most recent Taylor Park Reservoir update report uses July 1 forecast of 56,000 AF of runoff into Taylor Park Reservoir (57% of average).

-This runoff forecast puts the year type back in the Dry Year category.
+This runoff forecast puts the year type in the Dry Year category.
 In the Dry Year category there is no requirement for a spring peak release.
-The end of October target content remains at 70,000 AF.

-This preliminary operations plan shows the reservoir filling to a maximum seasonal content of 88,800 AF (84% full) at elevation 9321 ft.
+This operations plan shows the reservoir filling to a maximum seasonal content of 78,400 AF (74% full) at elevation 9315.15 ft. on June 20th.
+The projected end of October content is down to 52,300 AF.

 Erik Knight, Hydrologist, Western Colorado Area Office of the Bureau of Reclamation